Consensus Monte Carlo for Random Subsets using Shared Anchors: A consensus Monte Carlo algorithm for random subsets

 If we decide to merge $F_{sk}^{(t)}$ and $F_{s'k'}^{(t)}$, we merge the associated parameters $\thb_{sk}^{\star(t)}$ and $\thb_{s'k'}^{\star(t)}$ according to the following operation.
-For continuous parameters that index a sampling model, such as in \eqref{eq:mix}, the values are averaged, weighted by the relative sizes of the two merged random subsets; and for categorical values, such as column $k$ of $\Cb_{jk}$ in \eqref{eq:cat}, a majority vote is used, again based on the relative subset sizes.
-Note that the aggregating step is trivially parallelizable with respect to the number $T$ of Monte Carlo samples and hence the computation time is neglible compared to MCMC.
-The complete CMC is summarized in Algorithm \ref{alg:1}.
+For categorical parameters, such as column $k$ of $\Cb_{jk}$ in \eqref{eq:cat}, a majority vote is used, weighted by the relative sizes of the two merged random subsets.
+For continuous parameters that index a sampling model, such as in \eqref{eq:mix}, the values are averaged, again based on the relative subet sizes. \bch The weighted average is valid only when the support of the parameter is a convex set, which is true in most applications including all our examples.
+When the support is not convex (e.g. weighted directed acyclic graphs), alternative merging operations need to be designed on a case-by-case basis. \ech Note that the aggregating step is trivially parallelizable with respect to the number $T$ of Monte Carlo samples and hence the computation time is negligible compared to MCMC.
+The complete CMC is summarized in Algorithm \ref{alg:1}. \bch In the algorithm, {\em parfor} indicates a parallel loop, while {\em for} indicates a sequential loop. \ech

 We implement the algorithm in the upcoming simulation studies, and in the motivating applications in the context of DPM models and FA and DFA based on IBP models.
 However, the approach is more general.
 It remains valid for any alternative BNP prior on $G$ in \eqref{eq:mix}, and any alternative FA prior.
 For example, the BNP prior could be any other random discrete probability measure, including a normalized completely random measure as in \cite{barrios&al:13,favaro&teh:13} or \cite{Argiento:2010}.
 The IBP could be replaced by any other random feature allocation \citep{broderick2013feature}.
 Also, the sampling models in \eqref{eq:mix}, \eqref{eq:TH} and \eqref{eq:cat} are examples.
 Any other sampling model could be substituted, including a regression on additional covariates, or, in the case of feature allocation, a linear-Gaussian model.
 While we use it here only for BNP models, the same algorithm can be implemented for inference under any parametric model for random subsets, for example, finite mixture models or finite feature allocation models.